Now graduation is over you may have turned your attention to the little matter of job hunting. Here are some handy tips on getting started.

 Know what sort of job you want and in what sector?

-If you’re not sure what type of job and for what type of company, check out the Get Ideas of the Careers website.
+If you’re not sure what type of job and for what type of company, check out the Get Ideas of the Careers and Placements website.
 Here you’ll find exercises to help you think about what’s right for you.
 The job sector pages give you background information on a variety of occupational areas and our York profiles give you an insight into the range of jobs York alumni have entered.

-Where do I find jobs advertised?
+Where are jobs advertised?

 Depending on the sector you want to work in, you might be better checking job sites which are particular to certain industries and services.
 The job sector pages will give you links to specialist sites.